petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions.md

 Configuration client extensions provide specific configurations to change functionality within your Liferay instance.

 They can be used together with other client extensions, such as [microservice client extensions](#microservice-client-extensions).
-For example, use an OAuth user agent client extension to authenticate client extensions that work with user-triggered action events.
+For example, you can use an OAuth user agent client extension to authenticate client extensions that work with user-triggered action events.

 See [Configuration Client Extensions](./client-extensions/configuration-client-extensions.md) for more information on the specific types.